 Once more, pain during sex is common but that does not make it normal!
 There is no need to suffer in silence if you are experiencing pain during sex or pelvic pain during sex.
 If intercourse is causing pain, to the point that you even consider avoiding it, then you may need to speak to your doctor, more specifically a gynecologist (3).
 Pain during intercourse is a taboo subject and people find it hard to be honest about the difficulties that they are experiencing.
 As a result, these issues tend to be quite mysterious to the average individual.
 It is extremely important to not blame yourself if you are experiencing any of these issues.
 There is help out there and we urge you to seek it!

-Perifit advocates for everyone’s health and wellbeing and is committed to providing information on topics related to personal health such as reproductive and intimate health.
-The Perifit Kegel trainer guides you in your pelvic floor training, gives stats and feedback about your program and progress and helps you keep track of your goals by using the probe and mobile app.
+The Perifit Kegel trainer comes with provides you with instant feedback on your pelvic floor strength and the quality of your contractions (Kegels) by using the probe and mobile app.
 This device uses an app, which can be accessed through your smartphone, to provide pelvic floor training to all users regardless of age or pelvic floor condition.
-Perifit offers a fun and engaging way to increase your pelvic floor strength.
+Perifit offers a fun and engaging way to practice your Kegels and give you the confidence to lead your life without the fear of any potential embarrassing moments.

 - Pelvic floor and your sex life